username1565/incompressible_data/README.md

 **INCOMPRESSIBLE DATA** can be source data, random data, encrypted data, etc...
 **INCOMPRESSIBLE DATA** this is data, where probablity of one bit equal or semi-equal of probablity null bit.

-If the number of one bits can be reduced for data, where 50% ones and 50% nulls, then Shannon information entropy will be reduced, and **incompressible data** can be transformed to **compressible data**.
+If the number of TRUE bits can be reduced for binary data, where 50% one bits and 50% null bits, then Shannon information entropy will be reduced, and **incompressible data** can be transformed to **compressible data**.

 The following code, can open the way to reversive reduce shannon entropy for any random data.
 Need to test this, and play with it.

+Maybe this can be programmed to realize recursive compression of any data, including *Big Data* of genomes, video/audio, webcam-traffic, random data, encrypted data, etc...